isaackwy/desktop-config-files/dwm/dwm-super-rofi/README.md

 However, this patch does not contain the bstackhoriz and centeredfloatingmaster layouts.

-This patch assumes a shutdown script at $HOME/bin/Shutdown.sh by default.
+By default, this patch assumes a shutdown script is available at $HOME/bin/Shutdown.sh.

 Credits for each patch are available at the Suckless Tools website.
 However, the use-mod4 and replace-dmenu-rofi patches are provided by slackbuilds.org